On Tarski's fixed point theorem: The uniform objects in constructive set theory

 \be{thm} The following partially ordered structures are carried by proper classes in CZF + SC + UP, and thus cannot be proved to be carried by sets in CZF, and its extensions CZF$^\sharp$: \begin{enumerate} \item Non-trivial $\bigvee$-semilattices and $\bigwedge$-semilattices. \item Non-flat dcpo's; in particular, non-trivial dcpo's with a top or a bottom element.

 \item Non-flat bcpo's; in particular, non-trivial bcpo's with a top or a bottom element. \item Non-trivial chain-complete partially ordered classes. \end{enumerate}

 \en{thm}

-\textbf{Proof.} 1.
+\be{proof} 1.
 The result for $\bigvee$-semilattices is proved in \cite{CuExistenceSC}.
 Note also that a $\bigvee$-semilattice is a chain-complete partially ordered class, and, when non-trivial, a non-flat dcpo and bcpo.
-The result holds dually for $\bigwedge$-semilattices.
+However, as we shall be concerned with $\bigvee$-semilattices in the rest of this paper, we give a direct proof of this fact: let $L$ be a $\bigvee$-semilattice.
+Assume $L$ is a set.
+Under this assumption, we may apply the first part of Corollary \ref{PowUnif} to get that $\Pow(L)$ is uniform.
+Then, since $\bigvee: \Pow(L)\to L$ is onto, $L$ is uniform too, by Lemma \ref{surjection}.
+Thus, by Proposition \ref{uniformset}, $L$ must be trivial.
+The proof for $\bigwedge$-semilattices is similar.

+2. Let $D$ be a dcpo, and let $b\leq a$, for $a,b\in D$.
+Assume $D$ is a set.
+Then, by Restricted Separation, the class